 This is my small and humble vegan leather collection.

-The Metropolitan Backpack by Lee Coren is my go-to, stylish vegan leather backpack, serving as a super functional and lightweight bag I use for traveling, commuting to work, and being out and about.
+The Metropolitan Backpack by Lee Coren is my go-to, stylish vegan leather backpack, serving as a super functional and lightweight bag I use for travelling, commuting to work, and being out and about.
 I think it looks so good and you would never know it’s vegan.
 Lee Coren is a fully vegan apparel brand.
 Everything is designed and produced locally in Israel and use entirely cruelty-free, sustainable materials.
 Lee Coren products are 100% committed to providing high-quality vegan fashion items and support fair working conditions from start to finish, and I am 100% into it.

 You’ll find a huge variety of fully vegan sneakers, boots, shoes, bags and accessories over at Wills Vegan Shoes.
 Everything is registered with the Vegan Society and PETA-Approved.
 How bomb are these blue sneakers though?
-And beyond this fact, they are ethically-made in Portugal under European Union employment, discrimination and health & safety law, and super comfortable.
+And beyond this fact, they are ethically made in Portugal under European Union employment, discrimination and health & safety law, and super comfortable.
 I rest my case.

 This handy bag is the ideal everyday backpack, the vegan leather is made from cork and each bag is designed beautifully and made to last, right where the sustainable cork is sourced – in Portugal.
 Cork is durable and easy to keep clean, and one of the most sustainable vegan leather out there, making it a great durable purchase.
+It’s also waterproof!